sanjay-munde/Random-Projects-Build-with-AI-/README.md

-# Random-Projects-Build-with-AI-
-A collection of fun and experimental projects created entirely with the help of AI tools.
-Each one is a small step in exploring what’s possible when human creativity meets artificial intelligence.

 # 🎨 Random Projects Built with AI

 Welcome to **Random Projects Built with AI** — a growing collection of experiments, tools, and creative ideas built using artificial intelligence.